arthiramraj/arthiramraj/README.md

 ## Hi there 👋

+I work at the intersection of business strategy and data execution.
+For nearly two decades, I’ve helped organizations modernize their data ecosystems, adopt the cloud, and build analytics tools that actually get used.
+I enjoy connecting the technical side of data architecture with the practical needs of the business — translating what teams think they need into what actually delivers value.

+Some of my favorite career moments include leading the launch of Optimum Mobile, guiding enterprise migrations to Google Cloud, and designing a 360° Customer View platform that improved everything from reporting accuracy to customer retention strategies.

+Currently pursuing a Master’s in Data Science, I am expanding my work in predictive analytics, automation, and AI/ML applications to drive the next wave of intelligent operations.

+Apart from learning, I enjoy dancing, working out, reading and travelling.

 <!--
 **arthiramraj/arthiramraj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.